cnnrrss/ten-x-coder/frameworks/aws/training/BigData_Test_Notes.md

 1.7) There are 2 consumers that are using enhanced fan-out to receive data from the stream.
 Please detail the implementation speci#cs of consumers.
 - An enhanced fan-out pipe provides up to 2 MiB/sec of data per shard
-- consumers can be built out KCL library or API
+- Consumers can be built out KCL library or API
 - KCL automatically subscribes to consumer to all the shards of the stream

 1.17) What kind of tasks are supported by AWS Glue?